 The producers are obligated to pay the EPR funds to the PRO.
 Each producer will be tracked for compliance through various mechanisms to ensure they a paying their required EPR fees to the PRO.
 A Producer Responsibility Organisation (PRO) is an organisation that assists producers meet their extended producer responsibility targets through various key stakeholders within the value chain in the country.
 The PRO is responsible for setting up and managing the value chain mechanisms for the targeted waste material and to create awareness for the recycling of all electrical and electronic waste.

 Emphasis is on the role and responsibilities of the Producer Responsibility Organisation (PRO)

 The PRO must be operational by the time the final regulations are published.
 Once promulgated, the EPR Scheme will substantially change the regulatory environment in South Africa, not only for the obligated producers and users of lighting equipment, but for the Producer Responsibility Organisation (PRO) for lighting, namely Lightcycle SA.
 It will be the responsibility of the PRO to drive sector-based waste minimisation programmes, manage financial arrangements for funds to promote the reduction, re-use, recycling and recovery of waste; drive awareness programmes and innovate new measures to reduce the potential impact of products on health and the environment.

 Expected timeframe for implementation

-The Draft Regulations that were out for consultation can be viewed on the Lightcycle SA website (www.lightcyclesa.org) by clicking the news tab.
-The comments as submitted to the Department on the 26 August 2020 will be considered by the Department for inclusion into the final regulations.
+The draft regulations that were out for consultation can be viewed on the Lightcycle SA website (www.lightcyclesa.org) by clicking the news tab.
+The comments as submitted to the Department on 26 August 2020 will be considered by the Department for inclusion into the final regulations.
 Once the final regulations are published all parties that have registered to join the PRO will be notified.